Administration & Support

 Phone: (720) 423-9049

-My name is Kevin Adams I am thrilled to be at DCIS this year.
-I came to DCIS from Morey Middle School where I taught 6th, 7th, and 8th grade Social Studies.
-Over the summer I completed and attained a Master’s degree in Education, Leadership and Emerging Technologies.
+My name is Kevin Adams I am thrilled to be at DCIS.
+I previously taught at from Morey Middle School and I recently completed my Master’s degree in Education, Leadership and Emerging Technologies.
 I was born in Atlanta, Georgia but I have been fortunate enough to call Colorado home for the last twenty-three years.
 I currently live in Park Hill with my wife Birdalone, and my son and daughter Tacari and Sophia.
 I love music, playing my guitar, the Denver Broncos and Nuggets.
 I also enjoy working in my garden and traveling.
-Over the summer I had the opportunity to travel to the country of Ghana in West Africa, which was a life changing experience.
+I have had the opportunity to travel to the country of Ghana in West Africa, which was a life changing experience.
 One of my favorite sayings is, “Nobody knows everything and everybody knows something.”
 I can be found in room 201B.
 Drop by when you have a chance; I love meeting new people.

 Website: Mr. Kevberad